 In a newly released report, Europol’s European Cybercrime Center (EC3) warns that the growth of the Internet of Things (IoT) threatens to strengthen the hand of organized cyber criminal groups and make life much more difficult for police and governments that wish to pursue them.
 EC3’s latest Internet Organized Crime Threat Assessment (iOCTA) says the “Internet of Everything” will greatly complicate the work of law enforcement creating “new opportunities for everything from cyber criminals to state actors to child abusers.
 The growing numbers of connected devices will greatly expand the “attack surface” available for cyber criminal activity, the EC3 warns.
 Cyber criminals may co-opt connected devices for use in common criminal activity (like denial of service attacks and spam campaigns).
 However, advancements like connected (“smart”) vehicles and infrastructure create openings for large scale and disruptive attacks.
 The report, which was published late last months, is a high level position paper and pulls data mostly […]

-Apple stole the show this week, unveiling its new, larger iPhones and a smart watch that everyone is just calling iWatch, whether that’s the product’s name or not.
+Editor’s Note: this story was updated to note that Centrify is now known as Delinea.
+PFR Sept.
+18, 2022 Apple stole the show this week, unveiling its new, larger iPhones and a smart watch that everyone is just calling iWatch, whether that’s the product’s name or not.
 But the rush of new products from Cupertino doesn’t change the fact that, behind the scenes, the battle for the hearts and minds of business users (aka “enterprises”) rages on between Apple, Google, Microsoft and Blackberry. iPhone 6 or no, the outcome of that battle is anything but clear.
 Case in point: Samsung will roll out new features this week for its KNOX-powered Android phones and tablets that are designed to appeal to security and privacy conscious business users.
 The new KNOX solution offerings, which will become public on Thursday, promise enterprises and government organizations the tools to simplify the implementation of BYOD (or Bring Your Own Device) programs.
-In addition, the company will offer both free and premium services for mobile device security and management to small and mid-sized businesses […]
+In […]